Standards for VET Regulators

 - use a risk-based approach to regulation, implementing processes that are fair, transparent, responsive and consistent and which uphold the principles of natural justice and procedural fairness

 - use auditors and accreditation assessors who meet agreed competency requirements

-- develop and implement a code of conduct for auditors and course accreditation assessors to ensure contemporary best practice approaches to regulation are used
+- develop and put in place a code of conduct for auditors and course accreditation assessors to ensure the use of contemporary best practice approaches to regulation

 - assist RTOs to comply with the Standards for RTOs 2015 and provide information to the sector on emerging risks

-- manage the scope of registration of all RTOs so that only current training products are delivered
+- manage RTOS’ scope of registration to ensure they deliver only current training products

 - publish decisions to impose sanctions on RTOs, together with the reasons for the decisions